aporlowski/ef-faas/README.md

 ## Results

-In Figure
+In Figure 3 we show the runtime of the train function under the various cloud function conditions.
+The bars show the average of 30 trials, and the error bars show the standard deviation of the 30 trials.
+As expected, cold-start functions are significantly slower than warm-start functions.
+However, the long runtime of this function reduces amoritizes this cold-start cost better than short running functions.
+Surprisingly, we do not see a distinguishable improvement on functions allocated more resources.
+We were hoping to deploy to a additinal resource configurations to further study this, but these two configuraitons were the only two with sufficient resources at the time of hte study.

 ![Train FaaS](https://github.com/aporlowski/ef-faas/raw/main/images/Train_graph.png)

-**Figure 1:** Train function runtime for cloud function with various conditions.
+**Figure 3:** Train function runtime for cloud function with various conditions.

+In Figure 4 we show the runtime of the upload function under the various cloud function conditions.
+The bars show the average of 30 trials, and the error bars show the standard deviation of the 30 trials.
+As expected, cold-start functions are significantly slower than warm-start functions.
+From the client perspective, the cold-start and warm-start difference is especially large, as it comprises a significant poriton of the overall function runtime.
+Surprisingly, there is a large difference between the client warm start runtime and the server runtimes.
+This implies there is additional delay in handling requests besides environment setup, or our experiment did not achienve a perfect warm-instance hit rate.
+Unlike in Figure 3, in this experiemtn we do see an identifiable decreases in runtime that comes with increased resources.

 ![Upload Faas](https://github.com/aporlowski/ef-faas/raw/main/images/Upload_graph.png)

-**Figure 2:** Upload function runtime for cloud function with various conditions.
+**Figure 4:** Upload function runtime for cloud function with various conditions.

+In Figure 5 we show the runtime of the upload function under the various cloud function conditions.
+The bars show the average of 30 trials, and the error bars show the standard deviation of the 30 trials.
+This figure provides us further confirmation of the observations made in the discussion of Figure 4.

 ![Predict Faas](https://github.com/aporlowski/ef-faas/raw/main/images/Predict_graph.png)

-**Figure 3:** Predict function runtime for cloud function with various conditions.
+**Figure 5:** Predict function runtime for cloud function with various conditions.

 ![Train Platforms](https://github.com/aporlowski/ef-faas/raw/main/images/Train_platforms_graph.png)

+In Figure 6 we show the tuntime of the train function compared to the results from [1].
+We only show the server obserced runtimes as client side measurements were not measured in [1].
+As predicted we peformance in the range of that measured of the two Rasbperry Pi models, and that traditional virutal machines significantly outperform the FaaS offerings.
+Overall, the

-**Figure 4:** Server-side train function runtime for cloud function compared with other platforms.
+**Figure 6:** Server-side train function runtime for cloud function compared with other platforms.

 ![Upload Platforms](https://github.com/aporlowski/ef-faas/raw/main/images/Upload_platforms_graph.png)

-**Figure 5:** Client-side upload function runtime for cloud function compared with other platforms.
+**Figure 7:** Client-side upload function runtime for cloud function compared with other platforms.

 ![Predict Platforms](https://github.com/aporlowski/ef-faas/raw/main/images/Predict_platforms_graph.png)

-**Figure 6:** Client-side predict function runtime for cloud function compared with other platforms.
+**Figure 8:** Client-side predict function runtime for cloud function compared with other platforms.

 **Table 1:** Complete test measurements.